-Vajira Sri Children’s Development Center” was established in 1983 with thirty destitute children who were victims of the prevailing ethnic civil war in the Northern part of the Island, with the support of the Asst.
-Govt.
-Agent of Morawewa at that time.
-Initially, Rev. Vajira Sri Thero brought 101 orphaned children from the Morawewe refugee camp which was located in the Trincomalee district and provided them with all the basic needs as well as the education for them.
-The Chief Incumbent, Rev. Dr Hunupolagama Vajira Sri Nayaka Thero is the executive director of the Home.
+Vajira Sri Children’s Development Center was established in 1983 with 30 destitute children, with the support of the then Assistant Government Agent of Morawewa.
+Initially, Ven.
+Vajira Sri Thero brought 101 orphaned children from the Morawewe refugee camp located in the Trincomalee district and provided them with basic needs as well as education.
+The Chief Incumbent, Ven.
+Dr. Hunupolagama Vajira Sri Nayaka Thero is the executive director of the home for orphaned children.

-Hunupolagama Vajira Sri Nayake Thero
+Special Statement by Hunupolagama Vajira Sri Nayake Thero

-I intervened and formed Vajira Sri Child Development Institute to assist children who were rendered homeless without fathers and mothers due to the war.
-When the Black July occurred I brought children from North and East.
-101 Sinhala, Muslim 75 and 200 Tamils.
-By the end of 1983 there were 376 children accommodated here.
-Initially I was assisted by Mr. Ranasinghe Premadasa.
-Later many people helped us.
-What I wanted was not only to feed, clothe and look after them but also to educate them.
-But these children are not accepted by schools due to lack of birth certificates, other documents and such problems.
-Therefore, I started a school on my own.
-Even Minister Champika Ranawaka came and helped by teaching them, when he was young.
+“I intervened and formed Vajira Sri Children’s Development Centre to assist children who were orphaned and homeless due to the war.
+During the time of Black July, I brought destitute children from the North and East to this centre and gave them food and shelter with education opportunities.
+Initially, there were 101 Sinhala children, 75 Muslims and 200 Tamils.
+By the end of 1983, we were sheltering 376 destitute children.
+I was initially assisted by former Sri Lankan President Ranasinghe Premadasa.
+Later, several others helped us.
+What I wanted was not only to feed, clothe and shelter them, but also to educate them.
+But these children were not accepted to schools due to the lack of birth certificates, other documents and issues.
+Therefore, I decided to set up a school dedicated to these children.
+Even former Minister Champika Ranawaka helped us and taught them when he was young.

-After the war we have 150 children.
-Mr. Nissanka Senadipathy, Chairman Avant Garde now looks into most of the problems in the Home.
-I know him over a long period of time.
-He is a well cultured Sinhala Buddhist; an efficient war hero, who does great service to the country and the society
+After the war, we have 150 children.
+Mr. Nissanka Senadhipathi, Chairman, Avant Garde now supports us to meet the needs of the home.
+I know him over a long period.
+He is a well-cultured Sinhala Buddhist and an efficient war hero, who does great service to the society and country.